 A subsistence approach would suffer from all those inadequacies noted earlier.
 Nevertheless, assuming a Third World government could afford it, it would clearly make some provision with regard to satisfying people's needs for food, warmth and shelter.
 This would certainly be an advance in the context of the desperate malnourishment experienced in many Third World countries.
 But such a strategy would serve primarily to relieve some symptoms of poverty rather than its cause.
 Much of the hardship suffered by people in the Third World is due to a steady reduction in available land.
-As it becomes increasingly difficult to hold on to what land one has to feed the family, a small reduction in land holding leads to a sharp increase in the level of deprivation for all in the household.
+As it becomes increasingly difficult to hold on to what land one has to feed the family, a small, reduction in land holding leads to a sharp increase in the level of deprivation for all in the household.
+The increasing difficulties the poor face are captured in Chambers' ideas of the 'poverty ratchet' (see Fig 2.1).
 Acknowledging this situation, a policy based on the relative deprivation approach would confront the primary cause of poverty and propose a major redistribution of land (and probably income) in favour of the rural farmers and pastoralists.